 RADICAL ISLAMIC TERRORISM: A+

 America averaged one serious Islamic terrorist attack a year under previous President Obama’s tenure.
-In addition ISIS grew from obscurity to 29 different countries under Obama's eight year.
+ISIS grew from obscurity to at least 29 different countries under Obama's eight year.
 According to DHS.gov 73% of convicted terrorists since 9/11 are foreign born.
 What actions has President Trump taken to stop the continued attacks and growth by radical Islamic terrorism?

 "This is not a Muslim ban, as the media is falsely reporting.
 This is not about religion -- this is about terror and keeping our country safe."
 Trump's executive order suspended all immigration from countries with terrorism concerns for 90 days.
 The State Department said the three-month ban in the directive applied to Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen — all Muslim-majority nations.
 The President stated the decision was based on protecting the safety and security of the American people.
 This decision came on the heels of a NATO commander stating ISIS is "using the Syrian refugee crisis to ‘mask the movement’ of terrorists infiltrating Europe and the United States" and the Syrian leader stating "some Syrian refugees are ‘definitely’ terrorists"